The distance command measures distances between two objects, which can be:

 In the case of two atoms, a distance monitor pseudobond (see also the Distances graphical interface) is added and labeled according to the display options.
 Although subsequent changes in distance are not logged, distance labels on a distance monitor and the values shown in the Distances tool will update automatically.

-No distance monitors are added for distances to planes.
+No distance monitors are added for distances to axes or planes.
 The signed option (default false) allows reporting positive and negative distances for objects on opposite sides of a plane.